 If you run a small business on Long Island, you have probably been told that you need to “get on Google.”
 But that advice raises an immediate question: should you pay for Google Ads, invest in SEO, or do both?
-It is one of the most important marketing decisions a small business owner can make, and the wrong choice can waste thousands of dollars.
+It is one of the most important marketing decisions a small business owner can make, and the wrong choice can waste a lot of money.

-In this guide, we will break down exactly how each strategy works, what it costs, when to choose one over the other, and why the smartest businesses on Long Island use both.
+In this guide, we will break down how each strategy works, what to expect from each, when to choose one over the other, and why the smartest businesses on Long Island use both.
 By the end, you will have a clear framework for deciding where to put your marketing dollars.

 How Google Ads Works for Small Businesses